EU official lambasts Britain's handling of Brexit

 "I think it [his proposal] gives the prime minister enormous firepower [in EU talks]," he said.

-Boris Johnson, May's former foreign secretary, said that enabling the UK to unilaterally leave the backstop was the only way the Brexit deal could win British support.
+Boris Johnson, May's former foreign secretary, said that enabling the UK to unilaterally leave the backstop was the only way the Brexit deal could win support.

 February vote?